soma-satoro/Evennia-Dune/ROSTER_QUICK_SETUP_COMMANDS.md

 +stats/drive justice/statement=I seek to atone for my house's crimes and my own conspiracies against Paul +stats/drive power=5
 +stats/drive faith=4
-+bio/background Eldest daughter of Emperor Shaddam IV, Irulan received the finest education in the Imperium and was trained by the Bene Gesserit.
-Married to Paul Atreides in a political union, she was denied children but found purpose as historian and chronicler of the Muad'Dib legend.
-After Paul's disappearance, she serves as tutor to Leto II and Ghanima, seeking redemption for past conspiracies against Paul.
 +bio/personality Intelligent, cultured, and diplomatic.
 Haunted by regret over past actions and her loveless marriage.
 She possesses deep compassion masked by imperial dignity.
 Excellent teacher and historian with a gift for seeing patterns in history.
 +bio/ambition Redeem myself by serving the Atreides children and preserving the true history of this era +bio/appearance A statuesque woman in her thirties with the refined beauty of House Corrino.
 Her bearing is regal despite her house's fall from power.
 She dresses in elegant robes that balance Atreides green with hints of Corrino gold.
 Her eyes reflect both intelligence and deep sadness.